 Couples Therapy in NYC: Tales for Lovebirds

 If you and your partner are perched atop a Manhattan tower, squinting across the skyline and wondering, “Is my parent a narcissist or the Statue of Liberty?” this article is your compass.
-Brace yourself for a unique odyssey through the labyrinthine city of parental narcissism — what it is like to have a parent with narcissistic personality disorder (NPD).
+Brace yourself for a unique odyssey through the labyrinthine city of parental narcissism.
+Do you have a narcissistic parent in New York?
+What is it like to have a parent with narcissistic personality disorder (NPD)?

 “Does My Narcissistic Father or Mother Wear a Crown?”